spring-projects/spring-restdocs/README.md

 $ ./gradlew restDocumentation
 ```

-Once the build is complete, open the generated documentation:
+Once the build is complete, open on of the generated pieces HTML documentation:

 ```
+open build/asciidoc/getting-started-guide.html
-open build/asciidoc/main.html
+open build/asciidoc/api-guide.html
 ```

 Every example request and response in the documentation is auto-generated using custom